 The CONIFER LIFE CYCLE starts from the point where a mature tree produces cones and describes the reproductive steps that then take place in order to produce a seed which will then go on to grow into another mature tree.
 The Conifer life cycle is similar to that of the Broadleaf tree but usually takes longer.
 Elms, for example, can be pollinated in spring and shed seeds 8 to 10 weeks later but some Conifers can take up to 2 years to produce seeds after pollination.
 In Tree Guides the term ‘flower’ is often used when describing the reproductive structures of Conifers.
 In fact Conifers, unlike Broadleaf trees, do not have flowers or fruit.
 They have male and female cones.
 The botanical name for a cone is a strobilus.
 Pollen cones, like male flowers, release pollen and Seed cones, like female flowers, receive pollen and develop seeds.
 Seed cones are usually woody to protect the developing seeds.

-A fully grown conifer tree, the Atlas Cedar
+The Conifer life cycle begins with a fully grown conifer tree, the Atlas Cedar

 These are the pollen cones (male ‘flowers’) of the Atlas Cedar, shedding yellow pollen onto the wind in November.
 Most Conifers have male and female ‘flowers’ on the same tree and so are monoecious.
 Male ‘flowers’ are low down on the tree and female ‘flowers’ higher up.
 Yews and Junipers, however, have male and female ‘flowers’ on different trees and are dioecious.
 Each pollen grain contains half the DNA required to make the final plant.
 It has a single set of chromosomes.